vikrantmehta123/iitm-pdsa-leet-code/Arrays, Lists, Stacks, Queues, Hashing/Questions.md

         curr_head = prev # The head of the reversed k nodes curr_tail = head # tail of the reversed k nodes

-        # Recursively call reverse on the next k nodes
+        # Recursively call reverse on the next k nodes.
+Observe that the number of nodes in remaining list is: n - k
         next_head, next_tail = self.reverse(next_node, k, n - k)

         # Connect the current group's tail with the head of the next group